Effective date: August 2021

-The information that we collect from you will be stored at a destination outside the European Economic Area (EEA).
+The information that we collect from you will be stored at a destination outside the European Economic Area (EEA) and Switzerland.
 We will ensure that it is adequately protected by using appropriate safeguards as further detailed below.

 For EEA citizens: your personal data is transferred from the EEA to the USA, which is not recognised by the European Commission as providing an adequate level of protection for personal data, and therefore the transfer will be covered by a framework recognised by the relevant authorities or courts as providing an adequate level of protection for personal data:

-- the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
+- the EU-US Privacy Shield Framework, and Swiss-U.S. Privacy Shield Frameworks.